-Using the same sample selections as for the human capital-focused decompositions above (respondents aged 40 to 59; spouses/partners [if present] aged 30 to 62), in Table 22 we estimate the private wealth of white families after reweighting the white sample to have the same distribution of traits (in this case intergenerational transfers and an indicator for family financial support) as non-white families.
+In Table 22, using the same sample selections that we used for the human capital-focused decompositions above (respondents aged 40 to 59; spouses/partners [if present] aged 30 to 62), we estimate the private wealth of white families after reweighting the white sample so that it has the same distribution of traits (in this case, intergenerational transfers and an indicator for family financial support) as non-white families.
 Reweighting for the distribution of cumulative inheritances ever received, we see that the gap in mean private wealth closes slightly more than 10 percent for both the white/Black and the white/Hispanic gaps (Panel A).
 Further reweighting to match the distribution of inter vivos transfers ever received among non-white households has little additional impact on the estimated white wealth or either of these wealth gaps.
 At the median of the distribution (Panel B), reweighting for inter vivos transfers adds a few percentage points to the share of the wealth gaps that is explained, but it leaves the explained share at just 14 percent for the white/Black gap and 16 percent for the white/Hispanic gap.
-These estimates are similar to what is found in previous literature.
+These estimates are similar to the findings of previous studies.

-As noted in Feiveson and Sabelhaus (2018, 2019), even with the augmented measures of inter vivos transfers, we are still not capturing the full range of ways in which families financially support their offspring, many of which could ultimately facilitate the accumulation of wealth.
-When we further reweight the white sample to match the distribution of non-white households indicating they can expect to get \$3,000 from friends or family in case of a financial emergency, the explained portion of the wealth gap rises substantially.
+As noted in Feiveson and Sabelhaus (2018, 2019), even with the augmented measures of inter vivos transfers, we still do not capture the full range of ways in which families financially support their offspring, many of which could ultimately facilitate the accumulation of wealth.
+When we further reweight the white sample to match the distribution of non-white households indicating that they could expect to obtain \$3,000 from friends or family in case of a financial emergency, the explained portion of the wealth gap rises substantially.
 With the additional control for this variable, the portion of the white/Black private wealth gap explained is 40 percent at the mean and 50 percent at the median; the portion of the white/Hispanic gap explained rises to 30 percent and 39 percent, respectively.

-It is not obvious, however, that it is appropriate to include the indicator for expecting financial assistance of \$3,000 in an exercise aimed at accounting for the factors that are responsible for racial disparities in wealth.
+However, the appropriateness of including the indicator for expecting financial assistance of \$3,000 in an exercise aimed at accounting for the factors that are responsible for racial disparities in wealth is not obvious.
 Thompson and Suarez (2019) treat this measure as an indicator for likely past receipt of financial assistance from family that is not already reflected in the inheritance or inter vivos transfers.
-The actual question, though, asks not just about family support, but about that from friends, and in fact, references friends before mentioning relatives.
-36 In principle, this question could be capturing past-receipt of family support, or it could be a measure of the economic status of the friends that the respondent and spouse socialize with, which would be highly correlated with their own economic status, however achieved.
-Even if the hypothetical financial assistance imagined by the respondent is from family ("relatives who do not live with you"), it is not necessarily the case that meaningful assistance has been received in the past.
-For instance, the respondent could simply be thinking about a sibling or even a younger cousin, whose access to resources could be entirely orthogonal to the respondent's wealth.
+The actual question, though, asks not about just family support, but also about support from friends, and in fact, it references friends before mentioning relatives.36 In principle, this question could capture past-receipt of family support, or it could be a measure of the economic status of the friends who the respondent and spouse socialize with, which would be highly correlated with their own economic status, however achieved.
+However, even if the hypothetical financial assistance anticipated by the respondent is from family ("relatives who do not live with you"), it is not necessarily the case that meaningful assistance has been received in the past.
+For instance, the respondent could simply be thinking about a sibling or even a younger cousin whose access to resources could be entirely orthogonal to the respondent's wealth.